Bair Family Museum - Martinsdale

 Phone: 406-572-3314

-Charles M. Bair Family Museum is located South on Highway 89, east on Highway 12 between White Sulphur Springs and Harlowton.
-Take the Martinsdale turnoff on Highway 12.
-1 mile south.
-Follow signs to visitor center parking lot.
+The Charles M. Bair Family Museum is located on Highway 294, just 1 mile south of Highway 12 between White Sulphur Springs and Harlowton.

 Season